dstrohmaier/dstrohmaier.github.io/posts/_posts/2021-02-03-standing-meaning-polysemy.md

 Trask, A., Michalak, P., & Liu, J. (2015). sense2vec—A Fast and Accurate Method for Word Sense Disambiguation In Neural Word Embeddings.
 ArXiv:1511.06388 [Cs]. [http://arxiv.org/abs/1511.06388](http://arxiv.org/abs/1511.06388)

 Quine, W. V. O. (2013[1960]). _Word and Object_ (new edition).
 MIT Press.

+---
+### Footnotes

+[^0]: Another important source for this distinction is Quine (2013), who distinguished occasion from standing sentences.
+But Quine's approach is much more behaviourist.

+[^1]: I neglect here that BERT uses sub-tokenization.